 To jumpstart the design, I used the information gathered from our task flows to guide my design decisions for the initials wireframes.

-We then conducted user flow testing with 6 different participants and documented all necessary adjustments to refine the design before moving into the final design.
+We then conducted user flow testing with 6 participants to refine the design before moving into the final iteration.

 Home page feedback + iteration